 Kichijōji can be easily accessed by taking a JR train from Shinjuku.
 You can also take the Keio’s Inokashira Line (京王井の頭線) from Shibuya.

-As the name suggested, the Park Exit is close to Inokashira Park (井の頭公園).
-You can stop by the famous bakery, Le repas, and source food to picnic in the park.
+As the name suggests, the Park Exit is close to Inokashira Park.
+You can stop by the famous bakery, Le repas, and pick up food for a picnic in the park.
 Walking further from the park, you will get to the infamous Ghibli Museum.

 If you want to shop at Don Quijote, it is also located close to the South Exit.
 Moreover, you can source some vegan groceries, baked goods, and even vegan bento boxes from the BIO-RAL(ビオラル) organic supermarket on the ground floor of Marui Kichijōji (吉祥寺マルイ).